Hidden Toxins in Food Labels: How to Identify Harmful Ingredients (Part 1)

 Linked to metabolic dysfunction, insulin resistance, and neurological symptoms.

-🔴 Refined Sugars & High-Fructose Corn Syrup (HFCS)
+🔴 Refined Sugars and High-Fructose Corn Syrup (HFCS)

 High-fructose corn syrup, maltodextrin